qooxdoo/qooxdoo/documentation/manual/source/pages/website/website_apis.rst

 Wrapper for native layers/objects
 ---------------------------------
-These classes are offer an unique and powerful way to deal with native layers and objects.
+These classes offer an unique and powerful way to deal with native layers and objects.
 Wrappers exist for:

 * the current document
 * DOM elements to be connected to qooxdoo's event system